 The average number of hair follicles on the scalp is 110,000 and it’s very natural for a person to lose 50 to 100 hairs a day during the body’s renewal process.
 If you see bald patches or experience excessive thinning, you are suffering from hair loss, commonly referred to as alopecia.

 For those that suffer with signs of hair loss, there can be numerous underlying causes; like genetics, medication, metabolic problems, styling practices, chemotherapy, exposure to radiation and other harmful chemicals.
 You can also experience hair loss from a fungal infection, trauma from injury or damage from compulsive pulling and that’s not to mention nutritional deficiencies and hormonal factors like thyroid disease, skin disease or even stress.

 They say that by the age of 35, most men and women would have experienced some form of hair loss, and with so many being affected by this issue, the American Academy of Dermatology decided to officially declare August as National Hair Loss Awareness Month.

 By observing this month, those who suffer from hair loss-related issues can be educated about their condition and empowered to reach out for help to discover the potential causes and treatments which exist for them.
 And most importantly, it shows them that they are not alone in this.

-The Institute of Trichology Studies provides personal mentorship that will nurture each student into a knowledgeable and marketable Expert Trichologist who will improve people’s holistic health leading to positive hair and scalp health outcomes.
+Become an Certified Trichologist Practitioner and Hair Loss Expert!
+The Institute of Trichology Studies provides educational courses and personal mentorship that will nurture each student into a knowledgeable and marketable Expert Trichologist who will improve people’s holistic health leading to positive hair and scalp health outcomes.

 Institute of trichology studies